 - Helps support us while we work through anxiety, depression or loss

-Outdoor therapy offers us an opportunity to ‘come back home’ to ourselves, to reflect on our place in the world, illuminate the meaning of our lives and reaffirm the value of connection to all around us.
+Outdoor therapy offers us an opportunity to ‘come back home’, return to ourselves, to reflect on our place in the world, illuminate the meaning of our lives and reaffirm the value of connection to everything around us.

-I offer one-to-one psychotherapy sessions out of doors, in nature with an aim:
+I offer one-to-one psychotherapy sessions outdoors, in nature with an aim:

 - to promote mindful observation of surroundings, engage correct breathing and groundedness